National Academy of Design

 The National Academy of Design was founded in New York City in 1825, by students of the American Academy of the Fine Arts, as The New York Drawing Association.
 Samuel F.B.
 Morse, the inventor of the telegraph, was the first president.
 In 1828, it became The National Academy of Design.

-The academy occupied several locations in Manhattan over the years.
+The academy occupied several locations in Manhattan over the years, including the old Clinton Hall (the site now occupied by the Temple Court).
 By 1854, the Academy had sold its old premises for the purpose of erecting a new Music Hall upon the site (New York Times, March 23, 1854).
 In 1859, the 34th exhibition was held in "the shabby, ill-conditioned , inconvenient rooms of the National Academy in Tenth Street", according to the New York Times (April 20, 1859).
 In 1862, the 37th annual exhibition was held in the Institute of Fine Arts, at the Dusseldorf Gallery, 625 Broadway.
 In 1864, the 39th exhibition was held at the Derby Gallery, also in the Institute of Fine Arts, which opened in 1860.

 The National Academy of Design building, on the northwest corner of East 23rd Street and Fourth Avenue (now Park Avenue South), was a landmark.
 It was designed in a Venetian Gothic style by architect Peter Bonnett Wight (1838–1925).
 The cornerstone was laid on June 27, 1863 and it opened on April 27, 1865.
 Enlargement of the main façade on East 23rd Street, below.